ednieuw/NanoESP32-BW-RGBW-clock/README.md

 It is also possible to use a USB 5V to 12V cable.
 These are cheap and powerfull enough for the white LED clock.
 Even with a simple phone power supply.

 # For the colour clocks it is advisable to power the LED-strip separate from the PCB.
 Then do not connect the 5V to the LED-strip but only GND and the Data line on D5<br>
 Up to 100 LEDs can be powered from the 5V power connector on the PCB.
-But keep in mind the current has to flow throught the PCB and thos thin lines can melt if overloaded.<br>
+But keep in mind the current has to flow throught the PCB and those thin lines can melt if overloaded.<br>
-It is safer to feed the strip at several positions with 5V and connect at least one GND to the GND of the PCB
+It is safer to feed the strip at several positions with 5V and connect at least one GND to the GND of the PCB.

 # Components
 In [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.